 The health and safety of our patients and teammates is our top priority.
 We are keeping a close eye on this situation and reinforcing the extensive infection control practices already in place to protect them.
 Click here to find videos and additional resources.

 Nephrology can be a challenging practice, so it’s crucial for nephrologists to truly love what they do and explore the opportunities that make sense for them.
 As a mentor for nephrology fellows, I frequently share advice with new nephrologists beginning their careers.
 This advice often involves asking them two questions that have increasing relevance in today’s world—and these questions have yet to be answered correctly by anyone in the audience, in more than 20 years.
 I believe this is due to a true lack of understanding of what is important in their professional lives.

-These questions and the answers have increased relevance as we enter an age in which integrated care puts increased pressure on physicians and the health care system and puts increased focus on doing the right procedure for the right patient at the right time.
+The following two questions and the answers have increased in relevance as we enter an age in which integrated care puts increased pressure on physicians and the health care system and puts increased focus on doing the right procedure for the right patient at the right time.

 Doing something can feel imperative, but that can have unnecessary financial and clinical costs.

 Doing nothing is hard.
 It can be difficult to explain that your clinical observations justify waiting and watching, sometimes in an outpatient relationship, rather than pumping out test after test that adds little to patient care—and could even increase risk.
 Doing nothing is also a skill.
 It’s sitting down with the patient and taking a few extra minutes to explain why holding off on a test is more prudent than moving forward with it.
 It’s the time you spend helping an elderly patient better understand why just because something can be done doesn’t mean it should be done.